 We got our first Nigerian Dwarf goats in 2003.
 We observed our first “limping goat” in 2004.
 Over the years we have seen this problem too many times and according to several ADGA linear appraisers and other breeders, we are not alone.
+In addition, because of this page, I’ve been contacted by several other Nigerian Dwarf owners who have seen the same problem in their animals.
 Those of you who know me, Gianaclis, and know Pholia Farm also know that we don’t hide our problems.
 From mycoplasm to this mysterious limp, I believe that only harm is done by not sharing troubling experiences.

 So here is the story, ours anyway, of this limp.